Skip to main content

 CITI online training

-Training for human practice for animal care and use is performed through the CITI training, during in-person training, and during ACO training and the IACUC interactions with the research team.
-During the review of an animal use protocol, the IACUC will verify that the following online Laboratory Animal Welfare Courses have been completed, based on individuals’ specific roles in the research.
+Training for animal care and use is performed through the CITI training, during in-person training, during ACO training, and the IACUC interactions with the research team.
+During review of an animal use protocol, the IACUC will verify that the following online Laboratory Animal Welfare Courses have been completed, based on individuals’ specific roles in the research.
 The following modules are required in CITI: (Times are approximate).

 • For all animal users (requires a refresher course every 3 years):